LONDON WEDDING VIDEOGRAPHER

 I'm a UK-based Destination Wedding Videographer available to travel worldwide.
 I specialise in wedding videos with a with a storytelling twist.
 Using a discreet approach and compact and silent cameras, I use the features of each location or venue to create stories.
 I go about your wedding day ensuring you and your guests don't realise you a film is being shot.
-Being located in the South East of England I'm very close from a couple of London Airports- 20 minutes from Heathrow and 50 minutes from Gatwick - I'm always ready to jump on a plane.
-I visit Europe and in particular Portugal as a wedding photographer several times per year.
+Being located in the outskirts of London in between the lovely wedding venues of Surrey and Hampshire, I'm very close from a couple of London Airports- 20 minutes from Heathrow and 50 minutes from Gatwick - I'm always ready to jump on a plane.
+Being originally from Portugal, I visit Europe and in particular Portugal as a wedding videographer several times per year.
 Whether you are getting married abroad having a beautiful destination wedding at French Chateau Wedding or a Mediterranean Beach Wedding, I always film my weddings with the same documentary, discrete approach.
 If you like my films, please get in touch and enquire for a booking.

 As you will find out soon enough I dedicate my life to this job.
-As a wedding videographer Surrey has had - as well as most of the English countryside I have visited - a pretty good impact in my style and my films.
-The clue is in the logo: there is an acorn in the logo, the same way Surrey County has an acorn and a couple of leafs as its logo.
-But by no means I shoot weddings in Surrey only.
+As a wedding videographer Hampshire has - as well as most of the English countryside I have worked in - a pretty good impact in my style and my films.
+The clue is in the logo: there is an acorn that symbolises my connection to the country and the natural world.
+But by no means I shoot weddings in the Surrey & Hampshire area only.
 As a destination wedding videographer, I create my wedding videos wherever you'd like me to.
 In fact, I believe we are the places we live in - and for filmmakers we are in many respects the videos we create.
 It's no secret I'm a woodsman or sorts and an outdoor buff.
 It's my belief good, experienced wedding videographers put a slice of themselves into their work.
 You know when you are so good and articulate at something it becomes second nature?
 That's when you can start to create.
 For the first few years, a wedding videographer is looking to find his or her way of shooting wedding videos.
 A way of editing them.
 A way of conveying emotions into images.
 There is no wedding videography course or degree one can take.
 Therefore each of my wedding videos has embedded the books I read, the films I have seen and even the places I have visited.
 Some of these clues are more noticeable than any other.
 I aim for each of the wedding videos to be unique enough to be truly yours, but timeless enough to be enjoyable in 20 or 30 years' time.
 In the end, this is what should make you have a wedding video in the first place, but also picking a wedding videographer over another.
 Whether his or her vision of the world is aligned with yours.

 Of course, I say this time and time again to couples and colleagues alike.
 My wedding videos are a mirror of your day.
 Not a crystal-clear mirror.
 It's more of a stained glass kind of reflection.
 I try to bring out the complex set of emotion one feels on a wedding day.
 The nervousness about each and every detail; the sense of wonder and amazement with the beauty of a destination wedding; the comedy and laughter.
 In the end, when everything is set and ready to walk down the aisle, one shouldn't take themselves or the day very seriously.
 We are a complex and perfectly put together set of results and expectations and each of my films wants to address that - however daunting and laborious the process seems.